 Nationally only 5% of all pets given to a shelter are adopted to a new home.

 You must decide if your rescue is just “lost” or actually “abandoned.
 If he looks healthy, happy and fat, place “FOUND” ads in your local newspaper and put up signs on trees and sign posts in the area where you found him.
 Look through back issues of your local newspapers for “LOST” ads that might fit his description.
-If he is in poor shape – thin, worn, etc. – he has probably been abandoned.
-More tips to follow.
+If they in poor shape – thin, worn, etc. – they have probably been abandoned.